codedheartinside/php-apriori/README.md

 After running the algorithm, the records with the statistics for support and confidence become retrievable.

+__Support is the time a item combination occurs in all of the provided item sets.__

 To get the records with the support statistics:

 ```php